collierscott/symfony-guard-project/README.md

 A basic implementation of form, Facebook, and API authentication in Symfony3 using Guard.

+** If you are new to Symfony or just want some awesome training, checkout [KNP University](http://www.knpuniversity.com).
+It is well worth the time and money.
+And, they are super knowledgeable and helpful. **

 To get running after downloading repo:
 --------------------------------------